The history of Kronborg Castle

 At Kronborg Castle, the whole family can meet Holger Danske, experience exciting history, take part in live guided tours with our skilled castle hosts, see changing exhibitions and immerse themselves in engaging history hunts for the whole family during all school holidays.
 Children have free admission.

-During your visit to Kronborg Castle, you can explore the castle with our knowledgeable castle hosts who will tell you all the things you didn't know you wanted to know.
-You can delve into Kronborg's significance to the Danes in the exhibition "Eternally Kronborg" with a brand new Thomas Kluge painting.
-During the school holidays, we have engaging story hunts for the whole family, and don't miss the popular exhibition 'Monster - ugly creatures with big feelings', developed by multi-artist Shane Brox to help children and adults talk about emotions.
+During your visit to Kronborg Castle, you can explore the castle with our skilled castle hosts who will tell you all the things you didn't know you wanted to know, and during the school holidays we have engaging story hunts for the whole family.

 For more than 500 years, Kronborg Castle has occupied the strategically important location at the narrowest point of the Øresund to control the entrance to the Baltic Sea.
 This is where Christian IV as a child ran around the castle's stairs and through the magnificent halls.
 And this is where Holger Danske sleeps in the casemates - ready to wake up when Denmark is in distress.